 Visitors must hold a valid passport; a visa or an Electronic Travel Authorization (eTA) may be required in some cases.
 Find out

 if you need a visa or an eTA.
 You may also consult the nearest Canadian embassy

 , the consulate, a customs broker or your travel agent.

 LETTER OF INVITATION

 To obtain an invitation letter, you must first register and pay your registration in full.
-Following your registration, please make the request for an invitation letter through the Invitation letter request form by clicking on the link HERE
+Following your registration, please make the request for an invitation letter by contacting us at ICSPP2020@agoraopus3.com

 This procedure was developed to facilitate obtaining a visitor's visa or permission to attend the Congress, not for covering registration fees and other expenses.
 The letter of invitation in no way commits the Congress organizers to provide financial or other support.

 If the participant's visa is rejected, registration fees will be totally reimbursed.

 The legal currency is the Canadian dollar, which is divided into 100 cents.
 Bills are available in denominations of 5, 10, 20, 50 and 100 dollars.
 Coins are available in 5, 10 and 25 cents coins, plus 1 and 2 dollars.